arnoldjos/express-typescript-boilerplate/README.md

-# express-typescript-boilerplate
-Simple boilerplate for Express with Typescript
+#Simple boilerplate for Express with Typescript